-We also use several professional soloists to further enhance our music ministry experience.
-They include Sara Bruton, Debby Rosenthal Wojtas, and Jeffrey Stevens.
+We have a strong professional vocal trio.
+The trio consists of Sara Bruton, Debby Rosenthal Wojtas, and Jeffrey Stevens.
 In addition to our choir and soloists, we have a variety of guest instrumentalists that come throughout the year and participate in our worship services.
-We are fortunate to be joined by musicians from the Phoenix Symphony, Arizona State University, Arizona Opera Orchestra, and other fine musical institutions in the Valley.
+We have been fortunate to be joined by musicians from the Phoenix Symphony, Arizona State University, Arizona Opera Orchestra, and other fine musical institutions in the Valley.

 As mentioned above, our three wonderful soloists appear regularly in our worship services.
 They often perform as a soloist, as part of a duet or trio, and/or as part of our choir.
 See below to learn more about each one.

-Debby Rosenthal Wojtas has been a member and a soloist since 1999.
-She became the soprano section leader of the choir in 2008, as well as being a member of the Trio in the summer months.
+Debby Rosenthal Wojtas (soprano) has been a soloist since 1999.
+She became the soprano section leader of the choir in 2008, as well as being a member of the trio in the summer months.
 In addition to singing in the church, Debby performs professionally in theatre, films, commercials and voice-overs.
 Her proudest role is being the mother to her two children, Tommy and Abby, and wife to her husband, Tom.